 The article below is up to date based on the latest tax laws.
-It is accurate for your 2018 taxes, which you will file by the April 2019 deadline.
+It is accurate for your 2019 taxes, which you will file by the April 2020 (or October 15, 2020, with filed extension) deadline.
 Learn more about tax reform here.

 Are you prepared?
 If not, don’t worry – we’ve got the info you need to know!

 In the United States, we have a “pay as you go” tax system.
 That means the government expects to receive most of your taxes throughout the year.
 Because of this, employees have a certain amount of taxes automatically withheld from their paychecks.

 On the other hand, if you are self-employed as a freelancer, contractor or home-based entrepreneur, you most likely don’t have taxes withheld from your pay throughout the year and are instead subject to quarterly estimated taxes.
 In general, you are expected to pay estimated taxes if you expect to owe $1,000 or more annually for your taxes.

 For the 2019 tax year, quarterly estimated taxes are due by April 15, 2019, June 17, 2019, September 16, 2019, and January 15, 2020.
 Remember, you don’t have to make your 2019 4th quarter payment if you choose to file your full 2019 tax return by January 31, 2020, and pay the entire balance due with your return.